:

 • opening hours, dates and availability

-• imagery and/or video of the experience
+• imagery and/or video with subtitles of the experience

 Find out more about setting up your digital channels.

 All customer-facing staff should be sufficiently knowledgeable of the business to respond promptly and accurately to any general enquiries that they might receive from prospective customers.
+For example, ensure that staff are aware of your accessible facilities and services by regularly sharing your detailed Accessibility Guide or accessibility information with them.

 Engage customers after booking